winstonwolff/tychon/README.md

         - compiles to WebASM.
 Run it on CloudFlare.
             WHO: Cloudflare
         - embeddable in other people's programs as text editor or graphical block language
-            WHO: Zapier, Slack Workflows, Logic AND OR statements
+            WHO: Zapier, Slack Workflows, Logic AND OR statements, Gitlab or CirceCI yaml, AirTable

     Familiar
         - a language that feels like Ruby or Python